ninoppp/PolyMorph/README.md

 `/out`: Default output folder for files
 `/ensemble`: Input files with pre-grown tissues for various tasks

+`/results`: Data and plotting scripts of my personal experiments `/bench`: Benchmarking data and plots

 ## Source Code Documentation
 In the following the most important components of the code are briefly explained.
 For a more detailed explanation see the /documentation (ToDo: doxygen) and the report (ToDo: link or pdf).